If you’re visiting Guatemala, then climbing a volcano should be on your bucket list. And, the Pacaya Volcano hike is the perfect experience.

 Pacaya Volcano Hike Tours

-Tours are the easiest and cheapest way to climb Pacaya Volcano Guatemala, particularly for international visitors who generally stay in Antigua.
+Tours are the easiest and cheapest way to climb Pacaya Volcano Guatemala.
+Especially for tourists who generally stay in Antigua.
 Consider the following important points when booking your Pacaya Volcano tour…

 Time of day